Awareness days and events calendar

 The Derbyshire Safeguarding Adults Board supports World Elder Abuse Awareness Day, which happens each year on 15 June.
 It represents the one day in the year when the whole world voices its opposition to the abuse and suffering inflicted to some of our older generations.

-Due to the COVID-19 outbreak we have not been able to arrange our usual face-to-face community event, but that does not mean we have forgotten how important it is to keep focus on our message – there is no excuse for abuse.
+Due to the COVID-19 outbreak we have not been able to arrange our usual face-to-face community event, but that doesn't mean we have forgotten how important it is to keep focus on our message – there is no excuse for abuse.

 We will be lending our support by virtual methods, so please look out for our newsletter and social media posts.